 others.”
 (Philippians 2:4)

-discussing and reflecting on how we might be more effective in
+We continue to pray, discuss and work towards how we might be more effective in

 seeking to offer pastoral care to one another, and out into the

 wider community, as we serve, walk alongside, draw near, support and build

 This originally focussed on two key areas, with Scriptural

 teaching for the whole fellowship, linked to the formation of a

 new Pastoral Care Team.